 - Anticipated location(s)

 Submission of payment reimbursement

-Submit an invoice to the Testing Pilot Program and include the following information:
+Submit an invoice to the Community Testing Support Program and include the following information:

 - The unique testing project identifier assigned by the Department of Health Services following the initial application (this will be used to verify completion of testing).